mcoto004CR/pi-kube/README.md

   newgrp docker

-4.- Disable swap - it's mandatory for Kubernetes to work on Pi sudo dphys-swapfile swapoff sudo dphys-swapfile uninstall sudo update-rc.d dphys-swapfile remove sudo apt purge dphys-swapfile
+4.- Disable swap - it's mandatory for Kubernetes to work on Pi sudo dphys-swapfile swapoff && \
+  sudo dphys-swapfile uninstall && \
+  sudo update-rc.d dphys-swapfile remove

 5.- Now edit the /boot/cmdline.txt file.
 Add the following in the end of the file, should be just one line cgroup_enable=cpuset cgroup_memory=1 cgroup_enable=memory